21 CSS Tooltips

 Keyboard Shortcut Card — preview

 A list of shortcuts where each row pops out a full reference card — large action title, big keycaps, plain-English description, three "when to use" bullets, and a related-shortcuts pill row.
-A richer companion to the compact keycap-pill demo earlier in this collection.

 11 / 21